-You've got to challenge yourself once in a whole.
-In this blog post, we'll build a series of microservices and show how it pushes the boundaries of what can be accomplished with low code platforms.
+You've got to challenge yourself once in a while.
+In this series, we'll build a number of microservices and show how it pushes the boundaries of what can be accomplished with low code platforms.
 This challenge will provide a valuable opportunity for senior developers to test their skills and gain a deeper understanding of the potential of low code development.
 So, without further ado, let's dive into it!

 We will build an enterprise IT solution for DPS, which I will introduce you to in a minute.
 I’ve been developing for a while now, but I would like to improve my skills to write user stories.
 It’s fun to acquire new skills by doing, so I created this code challenge.
 The case I’ve chosen is quite comprehensive, so I didn’t go into much detail for some stories.
 Take your creative freedom and enjoy it! 💫